-This is a follow up story for Maxwell Scott Bags Ltd. If you're interested in reading how they got started, published about 1 year ago, check it out here.
+This is a follow up story for Maxwell Scott Bags Ltd. If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, thanks for having me back.
 I’m William Scott Forshaw and I am the founder and CEO of Maxwell-Scott.
 Maxwell-Scott is a British-born luxury leather goods company for the refined professional seeking timeless design and high-quality craftsmanship.
 From the very beginning, I wanted to create a brand that supported slow, sustainable consumerism focused on quality.
 That is why each of our briefcases, purses, luggage bags and accessories is impeccably-made leather pieces for our customers to cherish and pass on through the generations.

 As such, we handcraft our products from the finest full-grain vegetable-tanned leather in the heart of Tuscany.
 With this, we hope to act as an antidote to fast fashion by championing workmanship and only the highest quality materials.
 My aim to create pieces with such longevity stems from my time working in advertising where I noticed that some of my colleagues would carry a plastic bag or poor quality briefcase to work day after day.
 It was then that I noticed a gap in the market to supply corporate London clients with high-quality, functional briefcases.
 So, in 2002 I launched Maxwell-Scott.